 Employers can read up to a hundred resumes a day and it can be a very tedious job.
 Looking at a bunch of resumes that all look the same, which all apply for the same job and use the same CV jargon – this could bore anyone.
 If after 15 seconds the employer is bored of reading your resume, they will stop reading it and move on to the next.
 So they key is to make sure your resume grabs their attention within seconds of them glancing at it.
-Graduate Recruitment Bureau offers some easy tips on how to boost your CV to make yours stand out and get you that job:
+Graduate Recruitment Bureau offers some easy tips on how to boost your CV to make yours stand out and get you that job.
+Consider using professional resume templates to give your CV a polished and unique design that sets it apart from others.

 Proofread